 Did you just get an S1 or S2?
 Or are you looking to purchase and doing some research?
-Here’s everything you need to know about how to use a Spectra S1 and S2 breast pump, including assembling pump parts, what settings to use, and general tips.
+Here’s everything you need to know about how to use a Spectra S1/S2 breast pump, including assembling pump parts, what settings to use, and general tips and tricks.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

 The Spectra S1 and S2 are both great breast pumps!
 Here’s everything you need to know about how to use them.

 What are each of the breast pump parts, what do they do, and how do you put them together?

 The Spectra S1 and S2 pump parts consist of: